Check out our new interactive tax agreement locator

 Tribal citizens can make tax exempt fuel purchases at the following gas stations: The Bent Tree Market near Four Winds Dowagiac, the Benton Harbor Marathon, the Hartford Citgo on Main Street, the Keeler Super Store Gas Station in Hartford, and the Edwardsburg Marathon.

 Gasoline purchases should be paid for inside the gas stations so the tax exemption is given at the time of purchase.
 The only exceptions should be if the gas station attendant informs you that the system is down or that your card is not working when they attempt to scan it.
 In these cases, you may bring your receipt within 30 days of purchase to the Pokagon Band Administration office to receive your discount money, or you may mail it to the address below and the amount will be added to your next per capita check (and it won’t be taxed).
 Please be sure to write your enrollment number and sign your name on each receipt submitted.

 If you lose your card, you may call the Enrollment Department at (269) 782-8998 as soon as possible to get a replacement.
 If you have any questions or concerns, please do not hesitate to contact Julie Rodriguez.

 The first is an overview of the Tax Agreement written by the Pokagon Band.
 The links are to the official tax agreement between the Pokagon Band of Potawatomi and the State of Michigan, and three amendments to the Tax Agreement, from the Michigan Department of Treasury.

 |Michigan State Tax Agreement Overview||Tax Agreement with the State of Michigan|

-|Second Amendment-Tax Agreeement||Third Amendment–Tax Agreement|
+|Third Amendment-Tax Agreement||Fourth Amendment–Tax Agreement|